xstherrera1987/divecatalina.net/wp-content/themes/DiveCatalina.net/README.md

 + Double check color and font changer.
 + Make a cheat sheet for color and font changer.
 + front-page.php overwrites the home page.
 Do we want that?
-+ Fix image link on Reservations page
++ Fix image link on Reservations page to make it dynamic
 + Fix Reservation form --> PHP not working yet.
++ My slideshow not working yet - JEM